 In Québec, pregnant or breastfeeding workers may be eligible for preventive re-assignment under the For a Safe Maternity Experience Program (in French only).
-Specific recommendations have been issued for pregnant women who work in health care settings, including medical clinics.
-Not all pregnant workers require a preventive re-assignment.
+Specific recommendations have been made in the context of COVID‑19.

 Future parents are encouraged to share their concerns and report any symptoms that may be compatible with COVID‑19 to the professionals who are providing their pregnancy follow-up care.
 This information will ensure they receive optimal follow-up.
 If you have concerns, the page Stress, Anxiety and Depression Associated With the Coronavirus COVID‑19 Disease will reassure and guide you.

 During pregnancy, follow-up appointments are maintained, either in person or by teleconsultation.
 Priority is given to ultrasounds between 11 and 13 weeks and between 20 and 22 weeks.
 Prenatal group sessions have been suspended, but different sources of information are available.
 Here are some examples:

 - The guide From Tiny Tot to Toddler: from pregnancy to age two is still the official source of information for parents;

 - The website Naître et grandir (in French only);

 - Many perinatal resource centres, family centres, perinatal care organizations and community breastfeeding resources have adapted their services by telephone.
 Some offer online classes.

 OLO programs and Integrated Perinatal and Early Childhood Services (SIPPE) are still being offered at local community services centres (CLSCs).

 Pregnant women may be accompanied by one support person for their delivery, whether it is in a hospital or a birth centre.
 However, a number of special measures may apply to reduce the risk of infection.